OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/picking_mode.rst

 Analytic total derivatives can be calculated in either forward or reverse mode.
 In forward mode, OpenMDAO computes total derivatives with one linear solve per design variable.
-In reverse mode, it uses one linear solve per response (i.e. objective and constraints).
+In reverse mode, it uses one linear solve per response (i.e. objective or nonlinear constraint).
 So the choice of forward or reverse is problem-dependent.

 In OpenMDAO, the default derivative direction is 'auto'.
 When mode is 'auto', OpenMDAO will